Ellior2/Ellior2.github.io/_posts/2017-06-25-GoSlimRedone.md

 ![step3](https://raw.githubusercontent.com/Ellior2/Ellior2.github.io/master/images/7_11_17post/step3.JPG)

 Anyways, I created a pie-chart visualization but since I have 36 Go slim categories it is still pretty overwhelming to look at.
-Here is Sample #1 where I have summed the NSAF values for each GO slim assignment on a protein.
+There are a total of 38 Go slim categories in this [file](https://github.com/RobertsLab/project-pacific.oyster-larvae/blob/master/DDA_2016/GO_slim/Gotogoslim.txt) Here is Sample #1 where I have summed the NSAF values for each GO slim assignment on a protein.
+Note: not all the category labels could fit on this chart.

 ![step4](https://raw.githubusercontent.com/Ellior2/Ellior2.github.io/master/images/7_11_17post/step4.JPG)

 Here is a pie chart where I ignored the NSAF values for the protein and just counted the number of GO slim assignments across all proteins for Sample 1.
+Note: not all the category labels could fit on this chart.

 ![step4](https://raw.githubusercontent.com/Ellior2/Ellior2.github.io/master/images/7_11_17post/step5.JPG)